MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/xaml-previewer.md

 # [Visual Studio](#tab/vswin)

 The XAML Previewer is on by default can be controlled from the **Tools > Options > Xamarin > Forms Previewer** dialog.
-In this dialog you can select the default documnet view and the split orientation:
+In this dialog you can select the default documnet view and the split orientation.

 [![ListView control preview in Visual Studio](xaml-previewer-images/xamlp-options-vs.png "Forms Previewer Options in Visual Studio")](xaml-previewer-images/xamlp-options-vs.png#lightbox "Forms Previewer Options in Visual Studio")